tensorflow/build/tf_sig_build_dockerfiles/README.md

     docker exec tf \
       ./bazel-bin/tensorflow/tools/pip_package/build_pip_package \
       /tf/pkg \
-      --gpu \
       --nightly_flag
     ```

     </details>

-8. Run the helper script that checks for manylinux compliance, renames the
+7. Run the helper script that checks for manylinux compliance, renames the
    wheels, and then checks the size of the packages.

     ```
     docker exec tf /usertools/rename_and_verify_wheels.sh
     ```

-9. Take a look at the new wheel packages you built!
+8. Take a look at the new wheel packages you built!
 They may be owned by `root`
    because of how Docker mounts handle permissions.

     ```
     ls -al /tmp/packages
     ```

-10. Shut down and remove the container when you are finished.
+9. Shut down and remove the container when you are finished.

     ```
     docker stop tf